technancy/ruby-katas/katas/technancy/kata-1-readme.md

-#Kata 1: Fields to Forest
+#Kata 1: Fields to Forest :deciduous_tree:
 ===================

 You have an area of land covered by a grid of grass fields.
 10 fields x 10 fields.